Nevin123232/Quizlet-Imitation-Applications/README.md

 - In quizlet version 3, I attempted to combine the two (a user interface and logic for filing flashcards) in visual basic.
 This resulted in the prototype Quizlet version 3.

 These are the different types of Quizlet applications I created.

+No copyright intended.
+All brands belong to their respective owners.